 Difference Between C# Interface and Abstract Class

 C# is an object-oriented programming language used in the .Net framework to develop desktop applications and web applications.
 It was developed and designed by Microsoft for common language infrastructure.
 It was first released in the year 2000.
 In C#, Abstraction is used to hide unnecessary details.
 It means it will focus on what the object can do rather than how it works.
 It is used for large and complex programs.
 Abstract class vs interface C# are used to achieve this.
-In an abstract class, we can create the functionality, and that needs to be implemented by the derived class.
+In an abstract class, we can create the functionality and that needs to be implemented by the derived class.
 The interface allows us to define the functionality or functions but cannot implement that.
-The derived class extend the interface and implement those functions.
+The derived class extends the interface and implements those functions.

 C# has a common type system that divides into two parts: Reference type and value type.
 In C#, boxing is used for converting a value type object to a value of the corresponding reference type.
 Boxing is Implicit in C#.
 Unboxing is referred to as converting a value of reference type object into the value of value type.
 C# requires an explicit type cast for unboxing.

 C# provides full support for object-oriented concepts that are Encapsulation, Abstraction, Inheritance, and Polymorphism.
 In C#, classes are defined that defines the structure of the program and fields.
 A class is mainly made up of three things that are a name, attributes, and operations.
 Objects are referred to as instances of classes, which helps in accessing the class’s methods and fields.